 - Familial combined hyperlipidemia can be due to any number of genetic causes affecting the lipid metabolic cycle.
 Unlike familial hypercholesterolemia, however, tendinous xanthomata, xanthelasma, and corneal arcus are rare.

-- Familial dysbetalipoproteinemia (hyperlipoproteinemia type III) is due to a genetic defect of apolipoprotein E. Patients tend to have elevated triglyceride levels (> 300 mg/dL) as well as LDL-cholesterol levels (> 220 mg/dL).
+- Familial dysbetalipoproteinemia (hyperlipoproteinemia type III) is due to a genetic defect of apolipoprotein E. Patients tend to have elevated triglyceride levels (> 300 mg/dL) as well as LDL-C levels (> 220 mg/dL).
 Signs include discolored palmar creases and tuberoeruptive xanthomas of elbows and knees.